 Get lost at Plaka following Pandrosou or Psirri area

 Outside the station there is Athens Flea Market.
-It may seem a bit primitive as a western market, looks maybe even “arabic” style (like the coffee) but don’t forget: please don’t be rude with people there and dont show over-confident.
+It may seem a bit primitive compared to a pure urban “western” market, looks maybe even “arabic” style (like the coffee) but don’t forget: please don’t be rude with people there and don’t show over-confident.
 Nobody likes to be behaved with arrogance, especially people who work all day….
 Enjoy your bargain walk in Athens.